Updated on May 13th, 2020.

-Built in-house by Nephila Web Technology, certified Moodle Partner in the Philippines and the only one in Southeast Asia, it was the result of looking a clear customer problems in the region and having the ability to readily address them.
+Built in-house by Nephila Web Technology, certified Moodle Partner in the Philippines and the only Southeast Asian-based, it was the result of looking a clear customer problems in the region and having the ability to readily address them.
 As a result, Nephila SIS offers a comprehensive and highly price-competitive solution for customers around the world, supported by the Amazon (AWS) cloud and with world-class features including ID Monitoring, In-Campus Cashless Management (through RFIDs embedded in student IDs) and Accounting.

 SIS-LMS Integrations you need to know about

 “Seamlessness” is the perfect way to capture the one final element you should consider when pitting SIS.
 If you already have an LMS running, the SIS should provide robust functionality while disrupting your existing workflow as little as possible.

 Here are some cases worth exploring.
 Do you have an interesting experience to share?
 Readers like you would love to know about them.

 This is possibly one of the most common integrations, for large K-12 organizations in particular.
 They are the most noteworthy in their category and together they serve millions of students in the U.S. alone.

 Despite its rapid success and powerful features, Nephila SIS was basically wrapped around Moodle during its inception and initial development.
 Even though since then it has become a profitable business line on its own, the engineering and customer support teams behind Nephila SIS and Moodle are one and the same.